 But just as when we read a book twice and do not understand it, so too it can happen where our writing is perceived by the reader as ambiguous.
 So, it is essential to proofread, because perfection does not exist.
 We are all human.
 Therefore, it is likely that there will at the very least be typographical or spelling mistakes.
 So always read two or three times, which will help to be a better writer yet again.

 Therefore proofreading is essential.
-You can attempt to do it yourself, have a friend or family member help or even use professional proofreading services.
+You can attempt to do it yourself, have a friend or family member help.